-That said, with nationwide hurricane preparedness efforts slowed due to COVID-19, and most people quarantined to the home, now is a perfect time to prepare for the coming storms.
+That said, with nationwide hurricane preparedness efforts slowed due to COVID-19, and most people quarantined to the home, business owners and homeowners should consider how they’re preparing for the coming storms.

 There are several steps homeowners and business owners can take to protect themselves.
 These include:

 1. Create an evacuation plan: If possible, people should make arrangements with their families or friends to temporarily move in with them during any upcoming hurricanes.
 This way, they can avoid the storm while lessening the stress on their local shelters.

 2. Prepare emergency supplies: Whether you plan on staying at a shelter or not, having emergency supplies ready is crucial during a disaster.
 Medication, food, water, blankets, and flashlights will help your family stay safe throughout the disaster.

 3. Clean up around the property: Take the time to clean the yard, removing any furniture outside the house and anything else that could blow away during a storm.
 Cut down any trees or branches that could fall and damage the property.